Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link

-Compound interest is arguably the most important financial concept out there, yet most people are unfortunately unaware of it.
-For some, compound interest is the reason why they never have to worry about having enough money.
-For others, it is the reason why they will never get out of debt.
+Compound interest is arguably the most important tool used to grow wealth.
+However, most people are unaware of how to use it.
+For some, compound interest is the reason they never have to worry about money.
+For others, it is the reason they will never get out of debt.

 One of the most amazing things about compound interest is that it does not discriminate.
 If you are rich, compound interest can make you richer.
 If you are poor, compound interest can make you poorer.
 It does not matter what race, gender, ethnicity, or religion you are.

-The easiest way to understand compound interest is to think of a snowy day.
-You go outside with the hopes of making a snowman and you begin packing a large ball of snow.
-Once you have a basketball sized ball of snow in your arms, you begin to roll it along the ground.
+The easiest way to understand compound interest is to think of the process required to make a snowman.
+Imagine yourself going outside on a snowy day.
+As you begin packing a large ball of snow to make your snowman you begin to roll the snowball along the ground.

 However, you'll quickly notice that as you roll the ball, it is building size and weight at an exponential rate.
 Once that snowball is larger, it has a greater surface area to pick up more snow.
-It may have taken 2 minutes for the snowball the size of the basketball to double in size, but the next doubling cycle will take less time.
-This is known as the snowball effect, which explains the snowman example I used.
+It may have taken 2 minutes for a snowball the size of the basketball to double in size, but the next doubling cycle will take less time.
+This is known as the snowball effect.

-The same effect can happen with your wealth as well.
+The same effect can happen with your wealth.
 When you begin to earn compound interest, the returns seem insignificant at first.
 As you continue to allow your money to grow, the compounding effect becomes greater and greater and the growth rate accelerates.